| Archive Cast Forum RSS Podcast Poll Results FAQ Search News Fan Art More Stuff Random Darths & Droids ∞ on 30Cr a Day mezzacotta |

 The photo in the background is one I took myself, showing the view down Via della Conciliazione towards St Peter's Square and St Peter's Basilica.
 This view is in fact anachronistic in this theme, since Via della Conciliazione did not exist in its present form until 1950.

 Until the early 20th century, this street was in fact chock full of magnificent medieval and Renaissance buildings, as well as residences and small streets and alleyways, like much of the rest of this central part of Rome.
 Standing where the Joneses are, you would not have been able to see the Vatican.
-But in 1929, Pope Pius XI signed (by proxy) the Lateran Treaty with Benito Mussolini, ending a political dispute begun in 1861 when the newly formed unified Italian government annexed Rome from the Papal States and declared the city to be its capital.
+But in 1929, Pope Pius XI signed (by proxy) the Lateran Treaty with Benito Mussolini, ending a political dispute begun in 1861 when the newly formed unified Italian government attempted to annex Rome from the Papal States and declare the city to be its capital.

 Mussolini was so pleased with this outcome that he decided to build a grand avenue, symbolically linking the Vatican to the heart of Rome.
 This avenue would lead from St Peter's Square to the Tiber River, by Castel Sant'Angelo, from where it would afford a view across the river to the centre of Rome.
 Unfortunately, there were all those pesky historical buildings in the way.